 Clinical trials also offer new options to people who may not have had success with available treatments.
 Before you decide to enroll in a clinical trial, you should know that the results are unknown.
 Still, it’s important to remember that all standard therapies were once clinical trials.

 Finding a clinical trial

-If you’re thinking about participating in a clinical trial, talk to your doctor and healthcare team.
+If you’re thinking about participating in a clinical trial, talk with your doctor and healthcare team.
 They may know of a trial or be able to help you find one.

 Many websites can also help you find clinical trials that are right for you, including: